Trinity College, Cambridge: Academic profile

-Over the last 20 years, the college has always come at least eighth in the Tompkins Table, which ranks the 29 Cambridge colleges according to the academic performance of their undergraduates, and for the last six occasions it has been in first place.
+Since 1997, the college has always come at least eighth in the Tompkins Table, which ranks the twenty-nine undergraduate Cambridge colleges according to the academic performance of their undergraduates, and on eleven occasions it has been in first place.
 Its average position in the Tompkins Table over that period has been between second and third, higher than any other.
-In 2016, 45% of Trinity undergraduates achieved Firsts, 12 percentage points ahead of second place Pembroke – a recent record among Cambridge colleges.
+In 2016, 45% of Trinity undergraduates achieved First Class Honours, twelve percentage points ahead of second place Pembroke – a record among Cambridge colleges.

 Admissions

-Currently, about 50% of Trinity's undergraduates attended independent schools.
+Trinity's history, academic performance and alumni have made it one of the most prestigious constituent colleges of the University, making admission extremely competitive.
+About 50% of Trinity's undergraduates attended independent schools.
 In 2006 it accepted a smaller proportion of students from state schools (39%) than any other Cambridge college, and on a rolling three-year average it has admitted a smaller proportion of state school pupils (42%) than any other college at either Cambridge or Oxford.
 According to the Good Schools Guide, about 7% of British school-age students attend private schools, although this figure refers to students in all school years – a higher proportion attend private schools in their final two years before university.
 Trinity states that it disregards what type of school its applicants attend, and accepts students solely on the basis of their academic prospects.

-Trinity admitted its first woman graduate student in 1976 and its first woman undergraduate in 1978.
-It elected its first female fellow (Marian Hobson) in 1977.
+Trinity admitted its first female graduate student in 1976, its first female undergraduate in 1978 and elected its first female fellow (Marian Hobson) in 1977.